 The colorants tend to "set" once the

-mulch is spread-out and dried.
+mulch is spread-out and dry.
 Up until that point, colorants can

-rub-off on hands, clothes and pavement.
-It's often recommended
+rub-off on hands, clothes and pavement (it washes off 'chipped'

-that you work with freshly dyed mulches on a dry day, when no rain
+that you work with freshly dyed mulches on a dry day, when there is no rain

 Insects will favor a moist environment